 If you’re a Commerce student or a student at the University of Ottawa, at some point, you are likely to have heard about JDCC (Jeux du Commerce Central).

-Some of your friends have probably mentioned how much fun they had at the sports games, competitions, or dance ceremony on their JDCC trip.
+Some of your friends have probably mentioned how much fun they had at the sports games, competitions, or dance ceremonies on their JDCC trip.

 But, what is JDCC?